Privacy and data protection FAQs

 Yes, we collect information from other sources including:

 • Information from the administrative records held by government departments and agencies: In the age 50 Survey in 2008, we asked you for your permission to add information from health records held by the NHS and economic records held by the Department for Work and Pensions (DWP) and His Majesty’s Revenue and Customs (HMRC) to the information you have given us in our surveys over the years.
 If you lived with a partner at the time, we also asked them for permission to add information from their records.
 As part of the Life in Your Early 60s Survey, if you had not previously given your permission to add this information, we will ask your permission again.
 If you live with a partner who has not previously given permission, we will also ask their permission to add information from their records.
 These departments and agencies are trusted to keep your personal details secure.
-More about adding information to your record from other sources is available at: https://ncds.info/faqs/do-you-add-any-other-information-to-my-data-2/.
+More about adding information to your record from other sources is available in the study FAQs.

 Information from health records

-• We are also adding other information from your NHS health records to support research into COVID-19.
+• We are also adding information from your NHS health records to support research into COVID-19.
 This includes your COVID-19 test results, and your vaccination status.
 We are only doing this if you have given us permission to add information from your health records.
-If you took part in the COVID-19 web surveys and have used the COVID-19 symptom tracker app, the data collected by the app will be linked to your survey data unless you have opted out of this.
-See the FAQs, ‘COVID-19 Survey – COVID symptom tracker’.

 Information from your health records will be made available to researchers via secure mechanisms such as the UK Data Service or UK Longitudinal Linkage Collaboration (UKLLC).
-More information about the UKLLC can be found via their website: https://ukllc.ac.uk/ Information that could identify you will be removed before it is shared via these organisations.
+More information about the UKLLC can be found via their website.
+Information that could identify you will be removed before it is shared via these organisations.

-Please note that the NHS national data opt-out does not apply where we have your consent to link your health records to your survey data ‘Do you add any other information to my data?’ in the study FAQs provides further information about the National Data Opt Out and how this applies for the consent for health linkages that you have given to the study: https://ncds.info/faqs/do-you-add-any-other-information-to-my-data-2/.
+Please note that the NHS national data opt-out does not apply where we have your consent to link your health records to your survey data ‘Do you add any other information to my data?’ in the study FAQs provides further information about the National Data Opt Out and how this applies for the consent for health linkages that you have given to the study.

 Health records, combined with the information you have given us during the surveys will allow researchers to look in greater detail at what affects your health, including the factors that prevent or contribute to poor health, and how your health can affect other aspects of your life.
 This research will be available to policymakers seeking to improve services for you and other generations.